spockframework/spock/docs/interaction_based_testing.rst

 While we could certainly create a mock implementation of ``Subscriber`` by hand, writing and maintaining this code can get unpleasant as the number of methods and complexity of interactions increases.
-This is where mocking frameworks come in.
-They allow to succinctly describe the expected interactions between the object under test and its collaborators.
-Mock implementations are synthesized on the fly based on this description.
+This is where mocking frameworks come in: First, they allow to succinctly describe the expected interactions between an object under test and its collaborators.
+Second, they automatically generate conforming mock implementations.

+.. sidebar:: How are mock implementations generated?

+   Like most Java mocking frameworks, Spock uses `JDK dynamic proxies <http://docs.oracle.com/javase/7/docs/api/>`_ (when mocking interfaces) and `CGLIB <http://cglib.sourceforge.net>`_ proxies (when mocking classes) to generate mock implementations at runtime.
+Compared to solutions based on Groovy meta-programming, this has the advantage that it also works for testing Java code.

 The Java world has no shortage of popular and mature mocking frameworks: `JMock <http://www.jmock.org/>`_, `EasyMock <http://www.easymock.org/>`_, `Mockito <http://code.google.com/p/mockito/>`_, to name just a few.